nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

 ### 1.1 `app/api/`
 - **Purpose**: Contains FastAPI route definitions, endpoint handlers, and API-specific middleware.
 This is where HTTP requests are received and responses are sent.
 The API layer should be thin, delegating business logic to the services layer.
 - **Location**: `backend/app/api/`
+- **Key Components**:
+  - `main.py`: FastAPI endpoints for the report generation functionality
+  - `stock_api.py`: Dedicated FastAPI application for stock analysis with endpoints for analyzing stocks and health checks

 ### 1.2 `app/core/`
 - **Purpose**: Contains essential application components like configuration management, security utilities, logging configuration, and other foundational elements that the rest of the application depends on.
 These are the building blocks that support the entire application.